-Color is graded by the GIA on a scale from D to Z. When a diamond has a Z Color grade, it means the diamond contains easily noticeable brown or yellow tint.
+Color is graded by the GIA on a scale from D to Z. When a diamond has a Z Color grade, it means the diamond contains an easily noticeable brown or yellow tint.
 On the other end of the scale, the D grade represents the most colorless a diamond can be.

 As a general guideline, we recommend an H Color or better for Oval Cut Diamonds.
 This ensures your stone will look white in a white gold or platinum setting.
-For example, this H Color Oval Diamond in a white gold halo setting radiates with whiteness.
+For example, this H Color Oval Diamond in a white gold halo setting radiates whiteness.
 If you’re setting your diamond in yellow gold or rose gold, feel free to drop down to a J or K to save money or to buy a larger stone.
-As an example, this K color diamond beams bright white in a rose gold setting.
+As an example, this J color diamond beams bright white in a rose gold setting.

 If you want to ensure you’re getting an Oval Diamond that appears clear to the naked eye and maintains an excellent price point, reach out to our experts and we’ll be happy to help.

 The curved shape of the Oval Cut Diamond is perfect for those with an active lifestyle because it doesn’t contain any pointed edges.
 The fancy Oval Diamond also showcases a distinct personality with a high level of brilliance and fire.
-Consider an Oval Cut Diamond for those who want an elegant look with a unique flair and excellent durability.
+Consider an Oval Cut Diamond for those who want an elegant look with unique flair and excellent durability.